tr-igem/esmuflily/docs/internals.md

     `scoop` is used by `\ekm-scoop`.

 *   LOG (integer):
-    Duration log in the range 0 to 2.
+    Duration log, usually 0 to 2.

 *   SYMBOL: